 With that in mind, Toyota has been working with governments around the world, including in the UK, and joining forces with other forward-thinking technology partners.
 The aim of is to develop next-generation alternative fuel vehicles with shared architecture that are a real option for the majority of buyers.
 So when the time is right, we will have the technology, the manufacturing capability and the experience to make a mass market impact in EV.

 We rarely talk about this work, but news emerged about exciting new solid state battery technology discovered by Toyota engineers in Japan, which has the potential to vastly improve range and lower charging times.
 This is just one of hundreds of projects around battery development Toyota is undertaking.
-We’re working on the development of a huge variety of next generation batteries, for example: all-solid, metal-air, sodium ion, magnesium (multi-charged ion).
+We’re working on the development of a huge variety of next generation batteries, for example: all-solid, metal-air, sodium ion, and magnesium (multi-charged ion).

 As new generations of Toyota hybrids, plug-ins and EV comes to market in the coming years we want to offer the very best vehicles possible, of the right type, at the right time, to meet the needs of everyone.